 You can still use paper receipts and invoices for source documents, then enter or scan them into digital records.
 The requirement is that your records are stored digitally and linked to HMRC through compatible software, not that every original document is digital.

-Can My Agent Handle MTD for Me?
+Can My Agent Handle MTD for Income Tax Self-Assessment for Me?

 Absolutely.
 Many taxpayers will continue working with tax agents who can manage making tax digital for income tax self-assessment obligations on their behalf.
 However, you must formally authorise your agent to act for you, and you remain legally responsible for your tax compliance, even when an agent handles the process.

-What Your Agent Can Do
+What Your Agent Can Do | What You Remain Responsible For |

 The key is ensuring clear agreement about responsibilities—who maintains records, who makes submissions, who owns the software subscriptions.
 If you have multiple agents for different purposes, your software must allow multiple agent access.